baloise/employee-benefits/README.md

 ## ⚠️ this is not an investment advice

-## 💯 the calcualations do not include any fee or tax calculations / deductions which would definitely make a difference.
+## 💯 the calcualations do not include any fee or tax calculations / deductions

 ## 🚧 this project is currently under construction and may change significantly at any point in time